-- (viii) According to the information and explanations given to us, based on our audit procedures and as per information and explanation given to us, the Company has not defaulted in repayment of dues to any bank.
-The Company did not have any outstanding dues in respect of loans or borrowings from any financial institution, government or debenture holders during the year. - (ix) According to the information and explanations given to us, the Company did not raise any money by way of initial public offer or further public offer (including debt instruments) and term loans during the year.
-Accordingly, paragraph 3 (ix) of the Order is not applicable. - (x) According to the information and explanations given to us, no material fraud by the Company or on the Company by its officers or employees has been noticed or reported during the course of our audit. - (xi) The company has paid/provided for managerial remuneration in accordance with requisite approvals mandated by the provisions of section 197 read with schedule V of the Act. - (xii) According to the information and explanations given to us, in our opinion and according to the information and explanations given to us, the Company is not a nidhi company.
-Accordingly, paragraph 3(xii) of the Order is not applicable. - (xiii) According to the information and explanations given to us and based on our examination of the records of the Company, transactions with the related parties
+- (x) According to the information and explanations given to us, no material fraud by the Company or on the Company by its officers or employees has been noticed or reported during the course of our audit. - (xi) According to the information and explanations given by the management, the managerial remuneration has been paid / provided in accordance with the requisite approvals mandated by the provisions of section 197 read with Schedule V to the Act. - (xii) According to the information and explanations given to us, in our opinion and according to the information and explanations given to us, the Company is not a nidhi company.
+Accordingly, paragraph 3(xii) of the Order is not applicable. - (xiii) According to the information and explanations given to us and based on our examination of the records of the Company, transactions with the related parties are in compliance with sections 177 and 188 of the Act where applicable and details of such transactions have been disclosed in the financial statements as required by the applicable accounting standards - (xiv) According to the information and explanations give to us and based on our examination of

-- are in compliance with sections 177 and 188 of the Act where applicable and details of such transactions have been disclosed in the financial statements as required by the applicable accounting standards. - (xiv) According to the information and explanations give to us and based on our examination of the records of the Company, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year. - (xv) According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not entered into non-cash transactions with directors or persons connected with him.
-Accordingly, paragraph 3(xv) of the Order is not applicable. - (xvi)The Company is not required to be registered under section 45-IA of the Reserve Bank of India Act 1934.
+- the records of the Company, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year. - (xv) According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not entered into non-cash transactions with directors or persons connected with him.
+Accordingly, paragraph 3(xv) of the Order is not applicable. - (xvi) The Company is not required to be registered under section 45-IA of the Reserve Bank of India Act 1934.